Skip to content

 There is no simple answer to this question, as the signs of a toxic exposure can vary great depending on the insecticide.
 Here are two examples that represent exposures on opposite ends of the toxicity spectrum.
 Exposure to organophosphates and carbamates by swallowing or by contact with the skin can cause serious toxicity including vomiting, diarrhea, wheezing, difficulty breathing, respiratory failure, slow or fast heart rate, sweating, tremors, muscle weakness, agitation, seizures, and coma.
 Short and long-term neurologic toxicity may occur.
 On the other hand, limonene is considered a low toxicity insecticide, which can cause eye irritation, as well as skin irritation and sensitization but is considered to have low acute toxicity if swallowed.

 If you are unsure if you’ve had a toxic exposure to an insecticide, it’s always best to seek help from an expert.
-Help is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+Use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 What is insecticidal soap?
 Is it safe?